13 Things You Need to Know When Coming Out as Bisexual

 2. Who’s the first person you want to tell?

 Consider who might take the news well.
-This may be a best friend, a close family member, distance relative, or acquaintance.
+This may be a best friend, a close family member, distant relative, or acquaintance.
 Coming out to the “easier” people first will be a great start to building your support team.
 You’ll then have reassurance for any people who might be more challenging to come out to.

 3. How are you going to tell them?

-There’s so many different ways to tell someone… Will you send them a text?
+There are so many different ways to tell someone… Will you send them a text?
 Say something over family dinner?
 Or maybe bring it up during a hike?
 Ideally, keep the environment neutral and remain calm so you can fully express yourself.

 4. Celebrate whenever you tell someone.